Divorce Mediation in RI

 - Mediation includes comprehensive agreements that are more likely to lead to compliance on both sides.
 Because both parties feel as though they’ve contributed something to the divorce proceedings, and they had a sense of control over what happens in mediation, they’re less likely to stray from the original agreement and more likely to comply with the terms of the divorce settlement.

-To learn more about the many benefits of divorce mediation, speak with a Rhode Island mediation lawyer at our law firm.
+To learn more about the many benefits of divorce mediation, call Rhode Island mediation lawyer Susan T. Perkins at (401) 324-2990.
 We can help you decide if mediation is the right path for you.

 How do I prepare for divorce mediation?